zopefoundation/persistent/docs/using.rst

 ==============================================

-The basic mechanism for making your application's objects persistent is mix-in interitance.
+The basic mechanism for making your application's objects persistent is mix-in inheritance.
 Instances whose classes derive from :class:`persistent.Persistent` are automatically capable of being created as :term:`ghost` instances, being associated with a database connection (called the :term:`jar`), and notifying the connection when